-Following is a list of approved Civic Engagement Electives.
 Civic Engagement is the ability to contribute to the civic life and well-being of local, national, and global communities as both a social responsibility and a life-long learning process.
 Degree graduates will demonstrate the knowledge and civic values necessary to become informed and contributing participants in a democratic society.

-To avoid transfer problems, students should carefully select courses to fulfill elective requirements with the assistance of their advisors and upon an investigation of the transfer requirements of the institution to which transfer is contemplated.
+To avoid transfer problems, students should carefully select courses to fulfill requirements with the assistance of their advisors and upon an investigation of the transfer requirements of the institution to which transfer is contemplated.

 Civic Knowledge: Summarize fundamental principles and debates about democracy and citizenship, both within the United States and in other countries.